 For Managers Supporting Employees

 At this challenging time, please remember to first protect your own health and well-being as an individual with your own concerns.As a manager, you have an important role to play in supporting staff at this time.
 If you notice changes in employees’ typical behaviour, it is important to show concern, compassion, and understanding.
 Employees may react in unexpected ways that might appear irrational or misinformed.
 Please be reminded that individuals who live with existing mental health disabilities may be experiencing increased symptoms and stresses at this time.
 Conditions such as anxiety disorders, (e.g. Stress Disorders, Panic Disorder, OCD, specific phobias, hypochondria), substance abuse, or depression might be exacerbated.
 Try to take time to talk with your staff and show an interest in how they are coping, as every employee’s situation is different.
 Many employees will appreciate the opportunity to share concerns or ask questions of their managers and supervisors.
-We’ve compiled the following resources and supports, which we encourage you to share with your employees.
+We’ve compiled a collection of resources and supports in the sidebar of this post, which we encourage you to share with your employees.
 If you need support as a manager, please connect with your HR Divisional Office or with Homewood Health at 1-800-663-1142

 Employee and Family Assistance Program